 EU’s data protection laws

-French data protection authority imposed fine on Google because of lack of transparency, inadequate information and for not taking consent on personalisation.
-Though, Authorities said that Google is not informing the people that how they collect data to sponsor personalised ads under EU’s data protection laws.
+French data protection authority imposed fine on Google because of lack of transparency, inadequate information and for not taking consent on personalization.
+Though, Authorities said that Google is not informing the people that how they collect data to sponsor personalized ads under EU’s data protection laws.

 In addition, Google said that they are trying to study the full decision to determine they’re next course of action.

-The complaints against Google were first filed on May 2018 the day GDPR took place by noyb and La Quadrature du Net (LQDN).
-Consequently, they claimed that under GDPR, Google did not hold valid legal basis on processing personal data for ad personalisation.
+The complaints against Google were first filed in May 2018 the day GDPR took place by noyb and La Quadrature du Net (LQDN).
+Consequently, they claimed that under GDPR, Google did not hold a valid legal basis on processing personal data for ad personalization.